carpentries-incubator/swc-ext-python/episodes/31-multi-files.md

 ## Saving plot before branching

 Our code currently pops up the figure instead of saving it.
-Most of the time we will want to save the figure in any case but it will also help with the flow or our program with loops.
-With the current configuration, when we write the for loops it will pause each time it pops up a figure and wait for us to close the viewer.
+Most of the time we will want to save the figure as a separate file instead of only viewing it but saving instead of viewing will also help with the flow or our program's for loops.
+With the current configuration, when we run the for loop it will pause each time it pops up a figure and wait for us to close the viewer.

 <pre>
 import sys